htsoft23/lxp-packet/README.md

 There are 114 registers (0-113), which are also referred to as "holdings".
 See [doc/LXP_REGISTERS.txt](doc/LXP_REGISTERS.txt) for a list of them.
 Most of these you can write, and they affect inverter operation.
 Some pieces of information span several registers, for example the serial number is in registers 2 through 8.

-Additionally there is input data.
-This is transient information which the inverter broadcasts to any connected client every 2 minutes.
-I've not found a way to request this on demand, you just have to wait.
+Additionally there are input registers.
+These are transient information which the inverter broadcasts to any connected client every 2 minutes.
 These are sent as sets of 3 packets. `ReadInput1` / `ReadInput2` / `ReadInput3` are used to parse these.

 ## Examples